state-hiu/cybergis-guides/1.0/cybergis-guides-osmextracts-1.0.md

 ```
 ##Animating Extracts

 Go to cybergis client ("viewer") at `http://localhost/khulna/khulna.html`.
 Get bbox, width, and height parameters from WMS layer.
 Fill those in.
+The below script uses the snapshots created in the previous section to generate animations of how the OSM data has changed over time.

 ```
 #!/bin/bash